devscollab/skill-board/README.md

 `git commit -m "Commit Message"`

-`git pull upstream master`
-*The second last command checks for any changes in the main repo.
-If there are any conflicts, go through them and make required changes*
+`git pull upstream master` *This command checks for any conflicts with the main repo.
+Go through the conflicts and make changes, if required.*

 `git push`